rehierl/node-tree-outliner/3-0-0-design-1.md

 The length of a node sequence is identical to the number of nodes in the node tree.
 That is, because each node will be entered exactly once.
-In addition to that, the node sequence contains each node (exactly once).
+In addition to that, the node sequence contains each node exactly once.

 * `(ni-k presequent-to ni)` is true, if `k in [1,*]`
 * `(ni-k strictly-presequent-to ni)` for `(k == 1)`